Alex Vanopslagh: Political career

+In March 2026, during the run-up to the 2026 Danish general election, Vanopslagh admitted to having taken cocaine while leader of the Liberal Alliance, commenting that it had only happened twice at most; he denied having purchased cocaine himself.
+The same month, the party's candidate in Lolland-Falster was removed from the party after publicly criticising Vanosplagh for his statement.

+Political views

 Vanopslagh has been a prominent critic of Prime Minister Mette Frederiksen and her government, due to alleged attacks on fundamental institutions, rights and common sense.
 He has referred to Frederiksen as "the worst news for our democracy and justice state since World War II".
 During the mink case, Vanopslagh called for Frederiksen to resign and criticized the Social Liberal Party for supposedly letting Frederiksen off the hook.

-Under Vanopslagh, the Liberal Alliance has seen a major rise in popularity, especially during campaigning for the 2022 Danish general election.
-Much of Vanopslagh's campaigning has occurred on social media, in particular TikTok; he has been referred to as "The King of TikTok".
-This campaigning is targeted primarily towards young voters, among whom Liberal Alliance is one of the most popular parties.

-Vanopslagh led his party into the 2022 election, which resulted in the best result for the party ever.
-The party gained 10 new seats compared to the last election.
-In East Jutland Vanopslagh received 38,284 personal votes.
-In March 2024 polls the party reached 2nd place.
+In 2023, Vanopslagh argued in support of the legalisation of cocaine and the sale of it in pharmacies; he distanced himself from this statement during the 2026 general election and said it was not his party's policy.